 Here are some of the things you should pack:

 - A pet first-aid kit.
 You should ask your veterinarian for a checklist of things to pack in a first-aid kit for your individual pets.
-Click here for more info on what should be included in a first-aid kit for pets.

 - The ASPCA recommends you pack three to seven days worth of food for each pet.